nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/functional/README.md

 }
 ```

-Write a method returning a Map<String, Double> having as keys the families of numbers (e.g., "347", "333", "348", etc) and as values the average subscription fee for that family (see [this guide](https://www.baeldung.com/java-maps-streams), and Collectors.groupingBy()).
+Write a method returning a Map<String, Double> having as keys the families of numbers (e.g., "347", "333", "348", etc.) and as values the average subscription fee for that family (see [this guide](https://www.baeldung.com/java-maps-streams), and Collectors.groupingBy()).

 Examples: